 The kind of content your site contains will determine the space it requires.
 If your site doesn’t have much media-centric content, you will make do with limited space, but if it includes images and videos, then storage needs to be considered.

 5. What Are Your Specific Needs?

-You need to decide if your need based on other sites that need hosting.
+You need to decide if your need is based on other sites that need hosting.
 If you have several URL redirects or have e-commerce wants and even allow space for email, then your hosting preference will change accordingly.